Lombiq/Show-Orchard-Theme/Readme.md

 ## Documentation

-It's recommended to use this theme with your fork of the [DotNest Core Sites SDK](https://github.com/Lombiq/DotNest-Core-SDK).
+It's recommended to use this theme with your fork of the [DotNest Core SDK](https://github.com/Lombiq/DotNest-Core-SDK).
 See its readme for more information.

 ## Contributing and support